wogsland/DataMonetizationSolutions.com/README.md

 # DataMonetizationSolutions.com

-website for data monetization consultancy
+Website for a data monetization consultancy